nkhil/clothing-retail-react-app/README.md

 **Feature (integration) tests:**

 - From the application root, run `npm run cypress`.
-This will open up the Cypress runner - Click on `run all specs` (alternatively, click on a test to run that specific test)
+This will open up the Cypress runner - Click on `run all specs` (alternatively, click on a test to run a specific test)

 ## Technologies used

 - Built using **React.js** from scratch (_not_ create-react-app)
 - Unit tested using **Jest** (along with **React test renderer**)
 - End-to-end testing (integration testing) using **Cypress**
-- **Parcel** is used as bundler
+- **Parcel** is used as the bundler (and for the development server)

 # Approach